2022 The Hundred season: Teams and venues

-Tournament structure
+Background

+Match schedule
-The majority of the men's and women's matches were held on the same day at the same grounds, with one ticket giving access to both contests.

-Each men's team played four matches at home and four matches away.
-This included one match against every other side in the competition and then a bonus match against their nearest regional rivals.
+The majority of the men's and women's matches were held on the same day at the same grounds, with a single ticket giving access to both contests.
+Each men's team played four matches at home and four away, facing every other team once, plus a bonus match against their nearest regional rival.

-The women's competition was curtailed due to the inclusion of women's cricket at the 2022 Commonwealth Games in Birmingham, reducing the number of players who were available for the start of the contest.
-As a result, the women's contest started a week later and each women's team only played six matches in the group stage, meaning some sides did not meet each other at that point in the competition.
+The women's competition in 2022 was affected by the 2022 Commonwealth Games in Birmingham, which reduced the availability of players at the start of the tournament.
+As a result, the women's tournament began a week later, and each team played only six group-stage matches, meaning some teams did not meet each other.

+Knockout stage

-Once the league stage was completed, the top three teams competed in the knockout stage to decide the ultimate champions.
-The second and third teams met in a semi-final at the Rose Bowl in Southampton.
-The winner of the semi-final then met the team that finished top of the league in the final at Lord's.
+Once the league stage was completed, the top three teams advanced to the knockout stage.
+The second- and third-placed teams contested a semi-final at the Rose Bowl in Southampton, with the winner facing the first-placed team in the final at Lord's.

-Squads
+Inaugural season impact

+The inaugural 2021 The Hundred season was affected by the COVID-19 pandemic but sold over 500,000 tickets and was seen as a significant boost for women's cricket.

+With the easing of pandemic restrictions, more overseas players were expected to participate in the second season.

+Player salaries

+Player salaries were also increased for the 2022 season.
+Male players received a 25% raise, with each team allowed up to £1 million for wages, while female players’ salaries more than doubled to £250,000 per side.

+Draft and retention

 Women

 Women's teams were allowed to retain an unlimited number of players from the previous season.
 The teams chose to retain between five and twelve players.
 The remaining places were filled during the Women's Selection Process and the Overseas Wildcard Draft.